Dunes (hotel and casino): Boxing

-Many major professional boxing events took place at the Dunes from 1975 to 1990; notably the May 20, 1983 undercard that featured Ossie Ocasio retaining his WBA's world Cruiserweight title by fifteen round unanimous decision over Randy Stephens, Greg Page beat Renaldo Snipes by twelve rounds unanimous decision in a WBC's Heavyweight division elimination bout, Michael Dokes retained his WBA world Heavyweight title with a fifteen-round draw (tie) over Mike Weaver in their rematch, and Larry Holmes won over Tim Witherspoon by a twelve-round split decision to retain his WBC world Heavyweight title.
+Many major professional boxing events took place at the Dunes from 1975 to 1990; notably the May 20, 1983, undercard that featured Ossie Ocasio retaining his WBA's world Cruiserweight title by fifteen round unanimous decision over Randy Stephens, Greg Page beat Renaldo Snipes by twelve rounds unanimous decision in a WBC's Heavyweight division elimination bout, Michael Dokes retained his WBA world Heavyweight title with a fifteen-round draw (tie) over Mike Weaver in their rematch, and Larry Holmes won over Tim Witherspoon by a twelve-round split decision to retain his WBC world Heavyweight title.
 This was the first time in history that two world Heavyweight championship fights took place on the same day.

 In popular culture

 The Dunes made numerous appearances in television, including a 1964 episode of Arrest and Trial.
 It is featured in a 1977 episode of The Bionic Woman titled "Fembots in Las Vegas", and a 1978 episode of Charlie's Angels titled "Angels in Vegas".
 The Dunes sign is used in the intro of the television series Vega$, and the resort is seen in the pilot episode of the 1980s television series Knight Rider, titled "Knight of the Phoenix".
 It also appears in the season-two premiere episode "Goliath".

 The Dunes made film appearances as well, including the 1971 James Bond movie Diamonds Are Forever, in which it serves as the office of Whyte House casino manager Bert Saxby.
 The Dunes sign also makes an appearance in the film, and a deleted scene, available on home media releases, takes place in the Dome of the Sea restaurant.

 In the 1984 film Oxford Blues, the main character (portrayed by Rob Lowe) works as a parking attendant at the Dunes.
 The sign and hotel also appear in the 1984 film Cannonball Run II, and are seen in the closing credits of the 1989 film K-9.
 The sign also appears in the 1991 comedy Hot Shots!, when the pilot nicknamed "Wash Out" mistakes a runway and lands near the hotel.
 The 1991 film Harley Davidson and the Marlboro Man includes footage of the casino and hotel, including its rooftop.

 The hotel's 1993 implosion was filmed for Treasure Island: The Adventure Begins, a television special promoting Wynn's Treasure Island resort.
 The implosion is also among other Las Vegas resort demolitions featured during the closing credits of the 2003 film The Cooler.

-The Dunes is shown across from the fictional Tangiers casino at the beginning of the 1995 film Casino, directed by Martin Scorsese.
+The Dunes is shown across from the fictional Tangiers hotel and casino at the beginning of the 1995 film Casino, directed by Martin Scorsese.
 The Dunes is also seen during the Las Vegas sequence of Scorsese's 2019 film The Irishman.